jjk-code-otter/climate-indicator-manager/README.md

 * write a fetcher function in the `fetchers` directory.
 This should correspond to the "reader" entry in the collection metadata.
 This is only necessary if the file(s) can't be downloaded as a simple http(s) or ftp(s) request.
 For example, some datasets do not have a static URL, or there are a large number of files, or there is an API for accessing the data.

-The form of these files should be clear from the other files and function in the respective directories.
+The form of these files should be clear from the other files and function in the respective directories, or by perusal of the schemas in the `data_manager` directory.
 An example metadata file looks like this:

 ```
 {